 Students may also find themselves caught in echo chambers or filter bubbles online, particularly on social media.
 Algorithms filter information fed to people based on their previous searches or online history, meaning students may only be exposed to limited information that supports their existing beliefs.

-Content may also be sensationalized to encourage users to increase their time spent online.
+Media outlets may also sensationalize content to encourage users to increase their time spent online.
 Helping students become aware of this means they can be more deliberate when searching for information online, so they see multiple perspectives on an issue.

 Students also need to be aware that confirmation bias can have serious consequences outside the classroom.
 Leaders with strong opinions may only take on board information that supports their existing beliefs.
 If nobody challenges this, it can lead to conflict that could directly affect students’ lives.